fgauna12/fgauna12.github.io/_posts/2021-01-23-building-a-kubernetes-cluster-on-raspberry-pis-with-a-little-azure.md

 I did not buy: an ethernet cable to connect the Pis to my network.
 I already had some.
 Also, I did not buy a switch, I already had one too.
 If you need one, [something like this would work](https://www.amazon.com/NETGEAR-5-Port-Gigabit-Ethernet-Unmanaged/dp/B07S98YLHM/ref=sr_1_3?dchild=1&keywords=5+switch&qid=1611407266&s=electronics&sr=1-3).

 Why not using a USB charging hub?
-Allex Ellis recommended to use the power supply.
-He mentioned there's several accounts of people experiencing their charging hubs to be "browning out."
+Allex Ellis recommended using the power supply.
+He mentioned there are several accounts of people experiencing their charging hubs to be "browning out."

 ## The assembly